Using data to determine right from wrong

 In Mitek’s latest featured white paper “Fraud trends and tectonics,” VP of Product Sanjay Gupta cites that online payment fraud for businesses in eCommerce, banking services, money transfer and airline ticketing could reach $200 billion in cumulative losses by 2024.

-With online fraud quickly becoming a top of mind issue, customers will need to rely on innovative and state of the art solutions.
+With online fraud and identity theft quickly becoming a top of mind issues, financial institutions and customers will need to rely on innovative and state of the art fraud prevention and security solutions.
 That’s where data comes in.

 “From a tech company point of view, people often think about data for use in product reports, informing business insights, and analysis of our tools’ effectiveness,” said Mitek representatives.
 “At Mitek, we instead ask ourselves how we can use anonymized data in a way that can catch fraudsters that’s compliant with regulations and doesn’t expose a person’s personal identifying information.”
 Though it seems like a hard practice to balance, Mitek has effectively analyzed hundreds of thousands of anonymized data points captured using Mitek’s Mobile Verify software.

-After comparing data from legitimate ID documents to the best fakes Mitek had caught from fraudsters, the company’s identity verification product, Mobile Verify, includes a detection method leveraging anonymous data that effectively helps businesses catch fraudsters.
+After comparing data from legitimate ID documents to the best fakes Mitek had caught from fraudsters, the company’s identity verification product, Mobile Verify, includes a fraud detection method leveraging anonymous data that effectively helps businesses catch fraudsters and combat fraud and identity theft.
 Most impressive, they didn’t have any help or insights from the governments that issue IDs – it was all gleaned from the company’s own due-diligence and analysis.

 Data is black and white.
 And incorrect data can become a signature for both legitimate and fake documents.
 Mitek uses unique data analysis as a key part of its advanced arsenal to catch both novice and sophisticated fraudsters in thousands of documents they’re tasked with analyzing.